-Words rolled off the pages and danced vividly in my mind, making me eager take part in their wonderful swing.
+Words rolled off the pages and danced vividly in my mind, making me eager to take part in their wonderful swing.
 Often, I would journey out of the harbor of my bedroom in order to retrieve printer paper, pens, and markers.
 Time trickled effortlessly by as I scrutinized my books, my hand slowly dragging my pen across my paper.
 Carefully, I transferred the words over to my own paper, sometimes copying illustrations, or adding my own.
 Shyly, but proudly, I presented my works for my mother’s approval.
-She would respond with a cliche… “Wow, that is amazing!”
-She was impressed, but I could always tell she wondered why I spent my time doing this.
+She would respond with a cliché “Wow, that is amazing!”
+I could always tell she wondered why I spent my time doing this.
 Medieval times were over, why was I toiling like a scribe?
 Nevertheless, I continued.

 “The truth, however ugly in itself, is always curious and beautiful to seekers after it.”

 One Autumn morning, I went to the shelf as I had so often done before.
-I was ten years old.
+I was 10 years old.
 I carefully scoured the shelf.
 Yes, I was judging the books by their cover.
 My gaze landed on a small, but decent-sized book.
 The cover was decorated with a train, from which red bubbles of smoke were being pumped.
 At the top, in large sprawling letters: Agatha Christie.
 “The Queen of Mystery.”
 I mused, “How was she that important?”
 I slid Murder on the Orient Express off the shelf, and wandered into the kitchen for breakfast.
 As usual, my company was my book.

 The trial was over.
 My friendship remained.
 My brother had acted as the compassionate mediator.